grace188031/Ethical-Hacking-Notes/Ethical Hacking/5-Active Directory Ethical Hacking/Active Directory Components.md

 - Physical
 	- Data Store
 	- Domain Controllers
-		- Host a copy of AD DS Store
+		- Host a copy of the AD DS Store
-			- Consists of Ntds.dit file
+			- Consists of Ntds.dit file - this NTDS.dit has important information(password hashes)
 			- Is stored by default in the %SystemRoot%\NTDS folder on all domain controllers
 			- Is accessible only through  the domain controller processes and protocols
 		- Provide Authentication and Authorization Services